TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 In Tehran, our group was invited to visit Roshangar High School, a high-ranking conservative school for girls run by an Islamic foundation.
 Bahman reminded us that it would be haram, forbidden, for the women in our group to shake hands with any men we met.

-Roshangar has a high rate of acceptance into Iranian universities, which are co-educational and where, we were told, women hold 62% of the places.
+Roshangar has a high rate of acceptance into Iranian universities, which are co-educational.
+We were told that women hold 62% of the places.
 This did not surprise me.
 I had seen and met women active in many facets of Iranian life: driving cars, moderating television programs, working as tour guides, teachers, principals, doctors, and industrial project managers.

 And all these women were wearing some form of hejab, the modest dress required by law.
-The conservative Islamic ideal in Iran is hair completely covered, body shape concealed, and only hands, face, and feet showing.
+The conservative Islamic ideal in Iran is hair wholly covered, body shape concealed, and only hands, face, and feet showing.
 But each woman chooses how far to push — or not — the limits of the law.
-I saw hair covered; I saw frosted hair frothing out from beneath the front edges of headscarves.
+I saw hair-covered and frosted hair frothing out from beneath the front edges of headscarves.
 I saw conservative women in the long black tent of a chador.
 I saw many other women wearing pants beneath the knee-length coat known as a manteau.
-The most daring was the one who had rolled up her sleeves to her elbows.
+The most daring was the one who had rolled her sleeves to her elbows.
 Yet whatever they wore, they did it with a flare and grace that I, a Western woman, felt unable to attain.

-We were the first American group ever to visit Roshangar and were welcomed into a cheerful room where student-made posters in bright blues and reds hung on the walls.
+We were the first American group ever to visit Roshangar.
+We were welcomed into a cheerful room where student-made posters in bright blues and reds hung on the walls.
 We were invited to take seats at a table.
 At each of our places was a cup of tea, a bottle of water, and a plate on which a cucumber, apple, orange, and banana were artfully arranged.
 A covered glass bowl held cubes of sugar.
 Bouquets of roses in crystal vases perfumed the air.
-There were plates of pistachio nougat candy, cookies studded with almonds and raisins.
+There were plates of pistachio nougat candy and cookies studded with almonds and raisins.
 We were the honored guests.
 We were being received in the Persian style.

-We were given a tour of the school, which has an all female faculty.
-The buildings are constructed so that the students may attend classes without wearing hejab if there are no men in the building.
+We were given a tour of the school, which has an all-female faculty.
+The buildings are constructed so that the students may attend classes without wearing a hejab if there are no men.
 But on the day of our visit, because of the men with us, the teachers and students were all clad in black chadors.
 In the computer lab, the girls turned from their monitors to greet us, their faces smiling ovals framed in black.
 The teacher proudly pointed out the new server.

 We foreign women pulled off our headscarves and ruffled our hair.
 A joyous release.
 A group of girls careened around a basketball and gestured to me to join them.
 I plunged in.
-My long loose shirt and baggy pants flapped as I bounced the ball they passed to me.
+My long, loose shirt and baggy pants flapped as I bounced the ball they passed.
 I paused, threw, and made a shot that swished through the basket.
 Time for only a few cheers before my group was racing off to the other end of the court.
 I let them go and stepped back onto the sidelines.

-The coach, a 30-something woman with auburn hair and wearing t-shirt and shorts, blew her whistle.
+The coach, a 30-something woman with auburn hair and wearing a T-shirt and shorts, blew her whistle.
 The girls froze.
 The coach shouted something in Farsi.
-There was a scramble to the bleachers where piles of chadors dotted the seats.
-Instantly all the girls were covered, safely draped, as the men from our group entered the gym.
+There was a scramble to the bleachers, where piles of chadors dotted the seats.
+Instantly, all the girls were covered and safely draped as the men from our group entered the gym.
 I pulled up my headscarf once again.

 Natanz is a pretty town known for its walnuts, pears, grapes, and saffron.
 It sits in the mountains some 100 miles northeast of Esfahan.
 Our big orange bus barely fit through the tree-lined streets that opened onto the main square.
 We visited a mosque built in the early 1300s and had tea under the shade of a tree.
-Then we went in quest of the real treasure.
+Then we went in search of natural treasure.
 Bahman led us to a shop where we bought the dried filaments of Crocus sativus.
 Saffron.
 Red gold.
 Harvested by hand from purple flowers.
-By weight the world’s most expensive spice.
+By weight, it is the world’s most expensive spice.
 A hallmark of Persian cuisine.

 Natanz is saffron, but Natanz is also nukes.
 Less than an hour north of the town lies one of Iran’s nuclear sites that so concerns the world.
 Is Iran developing nuclear technology for peaceful purposes only?
-It all depends on who is talking, who is listening.
+It all depends on who is talking and who is listening.

-As our bus hurtled north along the highway outside Natanz, Bahman gave us strict instructions to keep our cameras packed away.
-I scooted to a seat on the left side for a better view as we drove by the facility.
+As our bus hurtled north along the highway outside Natanz, Bahman told us to keep our cameras packed away.
+As we drove by the facility, I scooted to a seat on the left side for a better view.
 The day was gray with a haze that stretched from ground to sky.
 The mountains loomed desert brown.
 Behind a high barbed-wire fence anchored by lookout towers, I made out the shapes of tanks.
 They were topped with anti-aircraft guns aimed at the sky.

-At that moment I wondered: were the eyes of cameras and satellites and soldiers, paid for with my tax dollars, watching our bus hurtle down the highway?
+At that moment, I wondered: were the eyes of cameras, satellites, and soldiers paid for with my tax dollars, watching our bus hurtle down the highway?
 Were there missiles being readied for launch from U.S. Navy vessels stationed in the Persian Gulf, their target the huddle of buildings in the distance beyond the fence?

 The gray haze remained unchanged.
 We continued toward Tehran.

-One analyst was quoted as saying “This is intel to die for.”
+One analyst said, “This is intel to die for.”

 I went to Iran to reconnect with a place I had lived as a child, and I occasionally met up with the little girl from the 1950s.
-It was the smells and tastes of food that struck the gongs of memory: the fragrant steam off a platter of rice; the chewy smokiness of flatbread fresh from the oven; the salty-sour bite of a pickled green plum that had been forbidden to me as a child but that I had eaten anyway.
+The smells and tastes of food struck the gongs of memory: the fragrant steam off a platter of rice, the chewy smokiness of flatbread fresh from the oven, and the salty-sour bite of a pickled green plum that had been forbidden to me as a child but that I had eaten anyway.

 But I returned home with more than rekindled memories.
 I carried back stories from the 21st century, my own kind of “intel,” a heart-knowledge that has taken me beyond the narrow dimensions of headlines.
 I was there for only two weeks, but as Hafez might have said, the truth of Iran shared much of itself with me.